becky97/my-second-repo/README.md

 gexpress --app MyApp
 ```

 This tells gexpress what your application is named, and is this only option required to generate an app.
 A new folder will be created in your current directory under the application's name.
 You'll soon find out this name is used in a lot more places than just the folder, so choose wisely.
-[Read more about it on the wiki page.](https://github.com/adammcarth/gexpress/wiki/#)
+[Read more on the wiki page.](https://github.com/adammcarth/gexpress/wiki/#)

 <h4 id="user-content-app-description"><a href="https://github.com/adammcarth/gexpress/wiki/#">App Description [--description]</a></h4>